Configuring Remote Interpreters via Docker

-Before you start working with Docker, make sure that Docker integration plugin is enabled.
-The plugin is bundled with PyCharm and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with Docker, make sure that the Docker integration plugin is enabled.
+The plugin is bundled with PyCharm and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Configuring remote interpreter using Docker

 To set up a Python interpreter inside a Docker container for your project, follow these steps:

 - In the Project Interpreter page of the Settings/Preferences dialog box, click , and then choose Add Remote.

 - From the Configure Remote Python Interpreter dialog box that opens, choose the option Docker: